csci5117s24/Project-2/README.md

 ## External Dependencies

 **Document integrations with 3rd Party code or services here.
-Please do not document required libraries (e.g., Vue, Vuefire, Firebase).**
+Please do not document required libraries (e.g., React, Azure serverless functions, Azure nosql).**

 * Library or service name: description of use
 * ...